SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 ### edgedetect
-Variable for controlling use of the edge detector.
+Property to control use of the edge detector.
 The edge detector can be used to generate a pulse when detecting a rising edge on its input.
 To detect a falling edge, the TRUTH table should be programmed to provide inverted output.
-In order to avoid unpredictable behavior, a valid filter option must be enabled.
+In order to avoid unpredictable behavior, a valid filter option must be enabled (note: that's what the datasheet says; it's not clear whether you can get the unpredictable behavior, or if the edge detecter won't be connected unless a filter or synchronizer is enabled).
 Note that this is likely only of use when the output is being used for sequential logic or as the input to another logic block; it looks particularly useful on the odd LUT input to a J-K flip-flop sequential logic unit.

 ```c++
 edgedetect::disable;      // No edge detection used